 The top banner on Disney Plus rolls to show recommendations of shows and movies you might want to watch.
 However, since at the moment the vast majority of its content is back catalogue, there’s little new content to feature on here apart from some behind-the-scenes shows and documentaries.

 The biggest division on Disney Plus comes from the five studios that exist under the Disney umbrella, and so content can be split out into traditional Disney, Pixar, Marvel Studios, Star Wars and National Geographic, the largest bank of which is of course classic Disney.

-Disney movies, Marvel movies and the Star Wars episodes make up some of the most popular, most binge-worthy film franchises in history.
-You’d think that Disney+ would know that you intend to watch the next in the series, but unfortunately its ‘Watch Next’ option isn’t as intuitive as I’d like it to be.
+Disney movies, Marvel movies and Star Wars episodes make up some of the most popular and the most binge-worthy film franchises in history.
+You’d think that Disney+ would know that you intend to watch the next in the series, but unfortunately, its ‘Watch Next’ option isn’t as intuitive as I’d like it to be.

-For instance, after watching Thor: The Dark World, Disney Plus offers up these films to watch next, when the next installment in the MCU is actually Captain America: Winter Soldier.
+For instance, after watching Thor: The Dark World, Disney Plus offers up these films to watch next, when the next instalment in the MCU is actually Captain America: Winter Soldier.

 These are great playlists compiled of some of Disney’s most popular films and TV episodes, including the Toy Story Collection, The Frozen Collection and Disney Through the Decades.

 Again, for some reason Disney Plus doesn’t prominently feature your watchlist on the homepage, instead forcing you to navigate to it through the top or side menu.
 This makes it a slow process when selecting to watch the next instalment of your favourite show or rewatch the next Disney Classic that you saved for later.